 1. Click the Download button in the pickup wizard to download your certificate files.
 Clicking the download button will produce a zip file that contains the following files:

 2. Once the files have been extracted from the zip file, copy the files into a directory where you will store your certificate files on your server.
 Make sure you include your private key file that was generated when your created your CSR, as this will be required to configure SSL/TLS on your Apache server.

-3. Open your Apache server configuration file and located the virtual host entry for the website that will use the certificate.
+1. Open your Apache server configuration file and locate the virtual host entry for the website that will use the certificate.
 The location of the configuration file may vary depending on the Apache distribution and server Operating System.
 Look for the following directories and files on your server:

-4. In the "Virtual Host" section, add the directives shown in bold below if they are not already included in the configuration file.
-If these directives are already included, simply modify the files that they point to such that each directive is pointing to the latest server certificate, certificate chain, and private key files.
+2. In the "Virtual Host" section, add the directives shown in bold below if they are not already included in the configuration file.
+If these directives are already included, simply modify the file so that each directive is pointing to the new server certificate, certificate chain, and private key files.